Guide to Buying a Digital Camera

 |While any type of camera can be used to photograph landscapes, serious landscape photographers typically prefer high megapixel cameras, larger sensors as well as the sharpest interchangeable lenses available.
 They also tend to use tripods whenever possible so as to get the sharpest image.|

 There are situations when lighting may be poor and the use of a flash is

 either prohibited or would not be effective (if the distance to the

 subject is too great).
-In general, cameras with larger sensors / pixels
+In general, cameras with larger sensors excel in

-For those looking specifically for a camera optimized for night sky photography (stars, galaxies) there is a camera specifically optimized for this, the Nikon D810A (not to be confused with the Nikon D810).
-If you are generally looking for a camera that works well in low light but not specifically for a one to photograph stars and galaxies then it is suggested that you look at other cameras that work in low light.
+For those looking specifically for a camera optimized for night sky photography (stars, galaxies) there are a few cameras specifically optimized for this (i.e. the Nikon D810A).
+If you are generally looking for a camera that works well in low light but not specifically for a one to photograph stars and galaxies then it is suggested that you look at other cameras that work well in low light.